-When sickness and pain seem to have the upper hand, thousands of times over all these years I have simply said, Father, thank you that Jesus took my infirmities and bore my sicknesses, and with His stripes I am healed!
+When sickness and pain seem to have the upper hand, thousands of times over all these years I have simply said: Father, thank you that Jesus took my infirmities and bore my sicknesses, and with His stripes I am healed!
 (Matthew 8:17, 1 Peter 2:24).
-I would say, Father I have commanded this thing to leave me, and I believe I receive my healing.
+I would say: Father I have commanded this thing to leave me, and I believe that I receive my healing.
 Thank you for making me well.
 Thank you for healing me!
 (Mark 11:23-24).

-At times when financial challenges came, I have voiced over and over again, Father, thank you for meeting every single need according to your riches in glory by Christ Jesus (Philippians 4:19).
-During one long, grueling financial challenge when Susan and I were young I kept saying, Father, I thank you that I not only have enough to meet my needs, but I have enough to give away!
+At times when financial challenges came, I have voiced over and over again: Father, thank you for meeting every single need according to your riches in glory by Christ Jesus (Philippians 4:19).
+During one long, grueling financial challenge when Susan and I were young I kept saying: Father, I thank you that I not only have enough to meet my needs, but I have enough to give away!
 I said it over and over again.
-And over and over, God has proved Himself faithful.
+And over and over God has proven Himself faithful.
 When you say out loud what God says and don’t quit, eventually your circumstance will change!

 Whatever you are dealing with today, find the scriptures that promise you that God will help you through the situation, and then begin to say them out loud as a form of praise to God that He is doing for you what He said he would do!
 He will not fail you!